-Burning Love consist of mashed potatoes top with an onion and bacon mixture - it is easy to prepare, very filling and at the same time cheap to make.
+Burning Love consists of mashed potatoes topped with an onion and bacon mixture - it is easy to prepare, very filling and at the same time cheap to make.

-2. Put the potatoes in a sauce pan and cover them with water.
+- Put the potatoes in a saucepan and cover them with water.

 - Boil the potatoes until they are tender.
 This usually takes about 20 minutes.
 Do not add salt to the water.

 - While the potatoes are boiling; peel the onions and dice them finely.